Best Altra Running Shoes in 2018

 - Doesn’t provide ankle stabilization

 The Vanish-R has a very low stack height, which places your foot in close proximity to the ground.
-You’ll be able to leverage the maximum amount of power from each stride as a result.
+You’ll be able to leverage the maximum amount of power from each stride as a result and get a super-fast turnover.

 - Optimized for speed